 Important Update on Security

-We're improving our move-in security practice.
+We’re implementing enhanced move-in security procedures for Robotics & AI Discovery Day.
 All setup and booth staff must register for the event in order to obtain an exhibitor badge.
-Before you unload, you must collect exhibitor badges at one of two locations:
+Before you unload, you must collect your badge at one of two locations:

 • The top of the ramp leading into the loading dock